Visiting Schools? Keep these TWO things in mind.

 • When my son/daughter needs to be disciplined, he/she responds best to { }

-• My son/daughter had a really rough year last year because...
+• My son/daughter had a rough year last year because...

-• My son/daughter had a really great year last year because...
+• My son/daughter had a great year last year because...

 I’d love to schedule a time for us to talk for a few minutes (15-20 minutes) about the key learning objectives for the year and what I can do at home to support the work you are doing at school.
 Is there a time within the next two weeks that we could meet either in person or via phone?